tsy24/tp/docs/DeveloperGuide.md

    4. Invalid commands to try (Error details shown in the status message):
       * Invalid index >= size of elderly list or <= 0: `deleteElderly 5` or `deleteElderly -1`

-### Delete all Nok details of an elderly.
+### Delete all NoK details of an elderly.

-1. Deleting all Nok details of an elderly
+1. Deleting all NoK details of an elderly

     1. Prerequisites: List all elderlies using the `viewElderly` command.
 Multiple elderlies in the list.

     2. Test case: `deleteNok 1` <br>
-       Expected: All Nok details of the first elderly in the list are deleted.
-Updated details of the elderly whose Nok details were deleted are shown in the status message.
+       Expected: All NoK details of the first elderly in the list are deleted.
+Updated details of the elderly whose NoK details were deleted are shown in the status message.

     3. Invalid commands to try (Error details shown in the status message):
          * Invalid index >= size of elderly list, or <= 0: `deleteNok 5` or `deleteNok -1`